 2.8.
 All instrumentation and control systems and equipment should be designed, constructed, commissioned, operated and maintained in such a manner that their specification, verification and validation, and their quality and reliability are commensurate with their safety classification.
-The specifications should consider sufficient functional margins for their safety system design.
-These margins should be verified at both component level and system level by testing and analysis.
+The

 "The design shall be such as to ensure that any interference between items important to safety will be prevented, and in particular that any failure of items important to safety in a system in a lower safety class will not propagate to a system in a higher safety class."